Lehs/Simple-editor-in-ANS-Forth/README.md

 The editor should have no wordwrap and each row could contain a maximum of 63 characters, which is enough for source files of Forth code.

+To be done:
+scrolling using the variable TOPROW load and save files